harry-hwang/ML_MallCustomers_Segmentation/README.md

 ## Resources

 I also attached the resource links in the file.
 Those links helpt me a lot for preparing my project.

+## Future Steps

+I will write other files as notes for the details of the algorithms I've used in the project